OWASP/CheatSheetSeries/cheatsheets/Ruby_on_Rails_Cheat_Sheet.md

 The method `html_safe` of String is somewhat confusingly named.
 It means that we know for sure the content of the string is safe to include in HTML without escaping. **This method itself is un-safe!**

-If you must accept HTML content from users, consider a markup language for rich text in an application (Examples include: markdown and textile) and disallow HTML tags.
+If you must accept HTML content from users, consider a markup language for rich text in an application (Examples include: Markdown and textile) and disallow HTML tags.
 This helps ensures that the input accepted doesn't include HTML content that could be malicious.

-If you cannot restrict your users from entering HTML, consider implementing content security policy to disallow the execution of any javascript.
-And finally, consider using the `#sanitize` method that let's you whitelist allowed tags.
+If you cannot restrict your users from entering HTML, consider implementing content security policy to disallow the execution of any JavaScript.
+And finally, consider using the `#sanitize` method that let's you allow list allowed tags.
 Be careful, this method has been shown to be flawed numerous times and will never be a complete solution.

 An often overlooked XSS attack vector for older versions of rails is the `href` value of a link: